Francisco Fernández Carvajal

-Francisco Fernández Carvajal or Francis Fernandez (born 1938 in Granada) is a Spanish Roman Catholic priest in the Opus Dei Prelature and author of several books.
+Francisco Fernández Carvajal or Francis Fernandez (born 1938 in Granada) is a Spanish Catholic priest in the Opus Dei Prelature and the author of several books.

 He is best known for his seven volume work Hablar con Dios (In Conversation with God), which has sold over two million copies in several languages, including Spanish, English, French, Italian, Portuguese, German, Croatian, Dutch, Romanian, Slovakian and Polish.
 It consists of over 450 meditations, one or more for every day of the year, as well as three meditations for each Sunday, corresponding to the three-year cycle in the Catholic lectionary.
 An updated, four volume edition with over 550 meditations was completed in 2004.

 He is a graduate in history from the University of Navarra, and holds a doctorate in Canon law from the Angelicum in Rome.
 In 1961 Carvajal earned a Doctorate in Canon Law from the Pontifical University of Saint Thomas Aquinas, Angelicum with a dissertation entitled Evolución historico-juridica de la autonomia interna en las congregaciones religiosas.